 We now know that most children with the symptoms of NMOSD produce autoantibodies (immune proteins) that attack myelin oligodendrocyte glycoproteins (MOG).
 This protein is found on the outside of cells in the central nervous system and helps protect the myelin sheath.
 Children with these autoantibodies have an anti-MOG associated disease.

 A small number of children with NMOSD produce autoantibodies that attack aquaporin-4 (AQP4) protein.
 This protein carries water to cells to keep them healthy.
 Adults are much more likely than children to have anti-AQP4 antibodies.

-How is Pediatric Neuromyelitis Optica Spectrum Disorder treated?
+How is Pediatric Neuromyelitis Optica Spectrum Disorder (NMOSD) treated?

-As one of only a limited number of pediatric demyelinating disease programs in the country, we offer all of the latest treatments for NMOSD, including:
+As one of a select few pediatric demyelinating disease programs in the country, we offer all of the latest treatments for NMOSD, including:

-- Anti-inflammatory drugs like corticosteroids to lessen inflammation and limit damage
+- Anti-inflammatory drugs like corticosteroids to lessen inflammation and minimize damage

 - Immunosuppressant medicines to calm an overactive immune system and prevent attacks on the nerves

-- Plasmapheresis to remove autoantibodies from the blood and return the clean blood back to a child to limit the damage of acute attacks
+- Plasmapheresis to remove autoantibodies from the blood and return the clean blood back to a child, thereby limiting the damage of acute attacks

 Our team of specialists work together to manage all of the effects of this disease, not just the physical symptoms.
 Our neuropsychologists evaluate memory and thinking skills.
 They work with our educational liaisons and social workers to ensure your child gets the support they need at school to learn and thrive.